canton7/s3-tar-backup/README.md

 `backup_dir` is the directory used (a) to store temporary data, and (b) to store a record of what files were backed up last time (tar's snar file).
 You can delete this dir at any time, but that will slow down the next backup slightly.

+`compression` gives the compression type.
+Valid values are `gzip`, `bzip2`, `lzma`, `lzma2`. s3-tar-backup is capable of auto-detecting the format of a previously-backed-up archive, and so changing this value will not invalidate previous backup.

 `source` contains the folders to be backed up.